tarnveerSingh/React-Native-Weather/README.md

 Select Option Number 3.
 Run in Web Browser

 ## Description
 This is a simple react-native weather app using OpenWeatherMap API.

+## Inline comments
+I have explained the design in App.js by adding inline comments.

 ## IF I HAD MORE TIME.